staskut/find-the-ship/README.md

   </tr>
 </table>

+This is a multi-task classification dataset.
+It consists of 2000+ images of a board representing a ficticious ocean area where 6 models of ships operate.
+Each non-empty image sample contains one scaled model of a ship with a particular location and heading.
+The tasks are:
+* (1) Determining whether or not the image contains a ship.
+* If the image contains a ship:
+  * (2A) Determine the ship's location.
+  * (2B) Determine the ship's heading.
+  * (2C) Determine the ship's model.

 ## The Board

 The board consists of 28 locations, with rows ranging from 1 through 7 and columns ranging from A through D. Each non-empty image sample contains exactly one ship, and the ship may be facing either West (towards the left of the board) or East (towards the right of the board).
 The following image sample shows an empty board with each location labeled.